 The training units are currently in the pilot phase, and GCP.Network members are welcome to submit feedback on the units.
 GCP.Network members will also receive email notifications when new units are published on the Global Mental Health Academy.

 To become a GCP.Network member, please first register here.
 Once you have become a GCP.Network member, please follow these steps:

 - Create an account on Global Mental Health Academy by selecting “Sign Up.”
 As you sign up, please provide your information and create your unique password.

-- Once you have finished creating your account on the Global Mental Health Academy, please wait for 48 hours as we complete a verification process for your account.
+- Once you have finished creating your account on the Global Mental Health Academy, please wait for 2-3 business days as we complete a verification process for your account.

-- After 48 hours, please login again on the Global Mental Health Academy to begin the training course.
+- After 2-3 business days, please login again on the Global Mental Health Academy to begin the training course.